wolfSSL/documentation/wolfBoot/src/chapter02.md

 #### Encryption support for external partitions

-When update and swap partitions are mapped to an external device using `EXT_FLASH=1`, either in combination with `SPI_FLASH`, `UART_FLASH`, or any custom external mapping, it is possible to enable ChaCha20 encryption when accessing those partition from the bootloader.
+When update and swap partitions are mapped to an external device using `EXT_FLASH=1`, either in combination with `SPI_FLASH`, `UART_FLASH`, or any custom external mapping, it is possible to enable ChaCha20, Aes128 or Aes256 encryption when accessing those partition from the bootloader.
 The update images must be pre-encrypted at the source using the key tools, and wolfBoot should be instructed to use a temporary ChaCha20 symmetric key to access the content of the updates.

 For more details about this optional feature, please refer to the [Encrypted external partitions](chapter06.md#encrypted-external-partitions) section.